 Migrating to S/4HANA is inevitable for every SAP customer.
 It’s not a matter of “if,” only a matter of “when.”
 However, the migration process can be daunting for customers because they don’t actually know what to expect from the process.
 This is why choosing the right approach will be essential for your business transformation.

-Whatever path you choose for your organization, Panaya S/4HANA Discovery Pack provides the solutions you need to start your journey to S/4HANA migration, including valuable insights and a detailed report.
+Whatever path you choose for your organization, Panaya S/4HANA Assessment Pack provides the solutions you need to start your journey to S/4HANA migration, including valuable insights and a detailed report.
 Read The Complete Guide to a Fast and Risk-Free S/4HANA Migration to gain insights into understanding the business case and route that is best for your organization.